denten-books/plain-text/0-chapter.md

 building blocks at their foundation.
 The structure of discursive formations---documents and narratives---has long been at the center of both computer science and literary theory.
-Using primary sources from both disciplines, *Plain Text* ultimately uncovers the shared history of literary machines, bringing computation closer to its humanistic roots.
+Using primary sources from both disciplines, *Plain Text* uncovers the shared history of literary machines, bringing computation closer to its humanistic roots.

 ## Theory and Practice